moves-rwth/storm/documentation/usage/running-storm-on-parametric-models.md

 $ storm-pars  --mode feasibility --feasibility:method pla --prism brp.pm  --prop 'P=?
 [F s=5]' --direction min --region "0.1 <= pL <= 0.9, 0.1 <= pK <= 0.9" --guarantee 0.0001 abs
 ```

-In this case, we do not give a bound and specify with `--direction min` that we want to minimize.
+In this case, we do not give a bound and specify with `--direction min` that we want to minimize the reachability probability.
-Additionally, we give a `--guarantee 0.0001 abs`, specifying that we want to be find a solution which is within 0.0001 of the optimal value, where the distance is measured in absolute terms.
+Additionally, we give a `--guarantee 0.0001 abs`, specifying that we want to find a solution which is within 0.0001 of the optimal value, where the distance is measured in absolute terms.

 The complete output to be expected is:

-{% include includes/show_output.html class="pla_parametric_models" path="parametric/brp_feasibility_pla_guarantee.out" %}
+{% include includes/show_output.html class="brp_feasibility_pla_guarantee" path="parametric/brp_feasibility_pla_guarantee.out" %}

 In particular, the output says